Heterotic Warm Inflation: Motivation

 The system \eqref{eq:KMIX_WI_model_eom} is a multifield one, with a kinetic coupling between the fields, a situation not considered in the minimal WI scenario.
 For a thermal radiation bath, this set of equations was considered in \cite{Sa:2020fvn} (with a certain choice of $V$ and exponential form for $f(\chi)$; more importantly, the dissipation coefficients were put in by hand).
-From the equations of motion \eqref{eq:KMIX_WI_model_eom}, we see that the kinetic coupling makes $\dot{\phi}^2$ act as a source for $\chi$, and $\dot{\chi}$ appears as a friction term in the equation of motion of $\phi$.
+From the equations of motion \eqref{eq:KMIX_WI_model_eom}, we see that the kinetic coupling makes $\dot{\phi}^2$ act as a source for $\chi$, and $\dot{\chi}$ appears as a ``friction'' term\footnote{The interpretation of the $f'\dot{\chi}\dot\phi$-term as a friction term in the equation of motion for $\phi$ requires $\dot{f}>0$.
+More importantly is the direction of the energy flow between $\phi$ and $\chi$, which is determined by $\text{sign}(f'(\chi))$.
+As shown in \cite{Alexander:2022own}, the energy flows from $\phi$ to $\chi$ asymptotically in field space and regardless of $\text{sign}(f'(\chi))$.} in the equation of motion of $\phi$.
 Moreover, both fields are coupled to the thermal bath, such that they source $\rho$ while dissipating energy via the non-vanishing $\Upsilon_{\phi, \chi}$ coefficients.
-Previous similar cases of multifield models include for example \cite{Braglia:2020eai, Langlois:2008mn, Karamitsos:2017elm, DiMarco:2002eb} for kinetically mixed models in the context of cosmology (but without a thermal bath), \cite{Li:2019zbk, Wang:2018cev} for multifield WI (but without kinetic coupling), and \cite{Brinkmann:2022oxy} for multifield quintessence models with kinetic mixing motivated by string theory.
+Previous similar cases of multifield models include, for example \cite{Braglia:2020eai, Langlois:2008mn, Karamitsos:2017elm, DiMarco:2002eb} for kinetically mixed models in the context of cosmology (but without a thermal bath), \cite{Li:2019zbk, Wang:2018cev} for multifield WI (but without kinetic coupling), and \cite{Brinkmann:2022oxy} for multifield quintessence models with kinetic mixing motivated by string theory.
+See also \cite{Kamali:2019ppi} for an earlier study where WI is driven by a pseudoscalar inflaton with a gauge field coupling, somewhat akin to our axion direction, though without the specific heterotic context and without a spectator dilaton field.